Managing Queries

 Using Saved Queries in Interactions

 You can use saved queries to save interactions on the Search page, thus avoiding recreation of the same interaction at every search.
-For more information on the interactions LogScale support, see Event List Interactions and Managing Dashboard Interactions.
+For more information on the interactions LogScale support, see Event List Interactions and Manage Dashboard Interactions.

 You can either: